 What is a Cost Segregation Study?

-During a Cost Segregation Study, components of a specific property or leasehold improvement are identified and reclassified for depreciation over a shorter time (5, 7, or 15 years).
-For example, 30% to 90% of the total electrical costs in most buildings can qualify for 5 or 7-year depreciation.
-The result of a Cost Segregation Study is that a property owner’s tax obligation is reduced and his cash flow is increased.
+Components of a specific or are identified and reclassified for over a shorter time (5, 7, or 15 years).
+For example, 30% to 90% of the total electrical costs in most buildings can qualify for 5 or 7-year .

-Commercial real estate (including 1 to 4 unit residential rental properties) eligible for Cost Segregation includes buildings that have been purchased, constructed, expanded, or remodeled since 1987.
-A study is typically cost-effective for buildings purchased or remodeled at a cost greater than $100,000.
-A Cost Segregation Study is most efficient for new buildings under construction, but it can also uncover retroactive tax deductions for much older buildings.
+studies are typically -effective for larger syndication buildings purchased or remodeled at a greater than $100,000.
+A is most efficient for new buildings under construction, but it can also uncover a retroactive for much older buildings as well.